 - Finger painting

-- Hide toys in a sensory box made with uncooked rice and beans
+- Hidden toys in a sensory box made with uncooked rice and beans

-- Make a variety of cooked noodles and pastas, if your child will not touch the pasta try placing it in a ziplock bag and ‘squish’ the noodles.
+- Cooked noodles and pasta.
+If your child will not touch the pasta, try placing it in a ziplock bag to let them ‘squish’ the noodles.

-- Kooshie ball with the skinny rubber strings attracted.
+- Kooshie balls with skinny rubber strings attached.

-- During Bath time, use a variety of soaps and lotions for tactile experiences and have your child play on the wall with shaving cream or foam soaps.
+- Soaps and lotions during bathtime for a more tactile experience.
+Have your child play on the wall with shaving cream or foam soaps.

-- Incorporate proprioceptive activities such as taking walks, carrying heavier items, pulling a wagon full of toys/books, riding bikes.
+- Proprioceptive activities such as walks, carrying heavy items, pulling a wagon full of toys/books, riding bikes.

 - Water table filled with bubbles.
 You can use drinking straws to blow into the water which then forms the bubbles.